How a ‘hard close’ audit can improve quality and bring more of our work forward

 Will this cost more?

 A hard close audit should not cost more because it should not result in us needing more time to undertake the audit overall.
-We might, however, need more time earlier in the year, but this will be balanced with needing less after the reporting date (for example, the dates of 30 June or 31 December).
+We might, however, need more time earlier in the year, but this will be balanced with needing less time after the reporting date (for example, the dates of 30 June or 31 December).

 How can clients arrange a hard close for the next audit cycle?